 Humungus’ mask serves a purpose.
 It is hiding something.
 Director George Miller went out of his way to get a shot showing Lord Humungus has no ears, his head is sickly (with visible veins on the scalp), and his hair is wispy (outwardly looking like radiation sickness).
-Notice we see Humungus’ scars just as he says “We all lost someone we love”.
-This leads the audience to wonder if the two are connected, if somehow Humungus got his scars while trying to rescue someone he cared about and it is because he failed that he became a monster.
+Notice we first see Humungus’ scars just as he says “We all lost someone we love”.
+This leads the audience to wonder if the two are connected, if somehow Humungus got his scars while trying to protect someone he cared about and it is because he failed that he became a monster.

 They say you can tell a lot about a person by the contents of their wallet.
-In Mad Max 2, you can tell a lot about a bandit by the contents of his gun case.
+In Mad Max 2, you can tell a lot about a raider by the contents of his gun case.
 In a world where everything is decaying, Lord Humungus has a beautiful case for his .44 revolver.
 The chest contains a few pins of the Australian army, a WWI-era military photograph, many missing bullets, and most interestingly, a Prussian Totenkopf (more on that later).
 Just by looking at this case we know a lot about Humungus.
-Primarily, we are led to believe he was once a soldier (which may explain why he has so many cops in his tribe).
-In a 1984 interview, George Miller confirmed these suspicions, saying that Humungus was written as having been a “military man.”
+Primarily, we are led to believe he was once a soldier (which may explain why he has so many ex-policemen in his tribe).
+In a 1984 interview, George Miller confirmed these suspicions, saying Humungus was written as having been a “military man.”

-When Humungus actually uses his revolver, notice he still has several bullets remaining, until the end of the movie when the Max’s rig breaks through the bandit blockade.
+When Humungus actually uses his revolver, notice he still has several bullets remaining, until the very end of the movie when the rig breaks through his blockade.
 This seems to reinforce the idea that Humungus is willing to compromise and wishes to avoid violence and pain when possible.
 It’s a subtle touch, but an important one.
 Another creator could have given Humungus a side arm with infinite ammo to create drama.
 George Miller gave Humungus a backstory and character traits told through his personal effects.

 Humungus’ vehicle also says a lot about him.
 The marauder king’s truck is like a mobile throne, adorned with tritons, nitrous, and hides.
 The two prisoners strapped to the front of the vehicle have always captured attention and been a landmark of the Mad Max franchise.
-It is especially interesting that Humungus singled out Pappagallo (the leader of the opposing tribe) and killed him personally.
+It is especially interesting how Humungus singled out Pappagallo (the leader of the opposing tribe) and killed him personally.
 A killing spear thrown from a moving vehicle shows Humungus’ immense strength and demonstrates why he is in charge.

 The minions of Lord Humungus are reflections of the man himself.
-Toadie (the herald) shows his leader’s dramatic side, building him up as a prophetic figure of the wasteland.
+Toadie (the herald) shows Humungus’ dramatic side, building him up as a prophetic figure of the wasteland.
 Wez (the warrior) represents the insanity of the post-apocalyptic world, where men chase their desires without any forethought to their consequences and devolve into animals.

-Finally, in Lord Humungus’ gun case we find a Prussian Totenkopf which is combined with a small detail that greatly expands the bandit king’s character.
+Finally, in Lord Humungus’ gun case we find a Prussian Totenkopf which is combined with another small detail greatly expands the lord’s character.
 During the night torture scene, Humungus can be heard reciting “Mein Sohn, mein Sohn” and “Mein Vater, Mein Vater”.
 These are lines from the Prussian philosopher Goethe’s (pronounced Ger-ta) poem “Der Erlkönig”.
 The poem describes a child who cries to his father that he is being attacked by unseen forces.
 The father ignores the boy and when he finally looks down, the child is dead.